Last Updated on January 26, 2022

 Well, where to start?
 I’m back on the topic of stuff to do when you visit our Suffolk holiday cottages.
 The great thing about this part of the world is that you can pace yourself however you want.
 I like to take things slow when I’m out and about, it’s part of the beauty of living in the countryside, but there’s nothing stopping you taking the whistle-stop option when you come and stay in Suffolk.

-That’s why I think you should take a (grand) few days to enjoy some of the things rural mid Suffolk has to offer.
+That’s why I think you should take a (grand) few days to enjoy some of the things rural mid-Suffolk has to offer.
 This little Blog Post is my guide to the River Deben; a guide to a few of the best spots to enjoy along the tidal river, the estuary and the sea.
 It’s by no means exhaustive!

 I’m going to start with one of my favourite places to spend my leisure time, the scenic and historic Woodbridge.
 Home to the famous Tide Mill, it boasts a lovely Marina, a quaint town and some of the best pubs in the area.
 All just 25 minutes from Woodfarm Barns.

 The Tide Mill itself is one of the last two commercial Tide Mills in the country.
 The entry fees are only a few quid and you can even see the mill at working times.
 Aside from being a historic landmark in the area, it is an impressive sight as part of the landscape, and a beautiful building.
 Considering that lots of the streets here are lined with wonky half-timbered houses, the Tide Mill is still indicative of Suffolk architecture, with beautiful white wooden cladding standing straight, tall and majestically next to the river.
-Its buildings like this that gave me so much inspiration for my cottages when I was planning and designing Woodfarm Barns!
+Buildings like this gave me so much inspiration for my cottages when I was planning and designing Woodfarm Barns!

 My next stop would always be Bawdsey.

 For some more amazing architecture take a look at Bawdsey Manor, an incredibly grand structure, standing quite intimidatingly in the fields that surround it.
 The great thing about Bawdsey though is the Felixstowe ferry that takes you over to Felixstowe.
 It wouldn’t be much of a visit to the Deben if you didn’t go on it now would it?!
 You can soak in the beauty of both beaches as you ride away from one and get closer to the other.
-Being wary of the season if you have a dog and don’t forget to take a blustery walk along the beach on either side, as well as admiring it from the water.
-Its very bleak here in the winter but for me that’s a huge part of the charm.
+Be wary of the season if you have a dog and don’t forget to take a blustery walk along the beach on either side, as well as admiring it from the water.
+It’s very bleak here in the winter but for me, that’s a huge part of the charm.

 I’m skimming the surface really here and one could easily allow a few days to fit all of this in is because its just nice get so caught up in being relaxed (awful I know!), with the endless walks around the Deben and the places to sit and soak everything in, time flies by.